 As expected, you will pay less for parking the further you park from the port, but these options include a round-trip shuttle to the port, so it’s not a deal breaker.

-- Closer, at 2 miles away, you’ll find Park N Cruise Port Canaveral Parking and Country Inn and Suites by Carlson Cruise Parking at $11.95 a day.
+- Closer, at 2 miles away, you’ll find Park N Cruise Port Canaveral Parking ($12.99 a day) and Country Inn and Suites by Carlson Cruise Parking which works the cost into your stay.

 Hotels in Cape Canaveral in Florida With Cruise Parking